Equities Platform Questions

 How do I apply an indicator to a chart?

-To apply an indicator to a chart, follow these steps:
+In TradeStation 10, to apply an indicator to a chart:

 - Select an indicator.